j-kincaid/j-kincaid/README.md

 - 👋 Hi, I’m @j-kincaid
-- 👀 I’m interested in art, javascript, python and learning new programming languages
+- 👀 LaunchCode bootcamp graduate interested in Python, JavaScript and learning new programming languages
-- 🌱 I’m currently learning django and angular
+- 🌱 I’m currently excited about Django and Angular
-- 💞️ I’m building my portfolio of beadwork and creative coding projects
+- 💞️ Building my portfolio of beaded artwork and creative coding projects
 - 📫 Reach me on <a href= "https://www.linkedin.com/in/jessicakincaid/">LinkedIn</a>